dor1202/custom-react-starter-js/README.md

 Creating the project with the template.

 ## Documentation
-Each folder contains a starter/README file containing an explanation for the folder purpose.:smiley:
+Each folder contains a starter/README file containing an explanation for the folder purpose:smiley:

 ## Contributing
 The main purpose of this repository is to simplify react project initialization to contain the needed folder tree and wasting less time when starting a new project.